 \subsection{Training}

 Diverging from the conventional practice of randomly sampling independent observation-action pairs $\{(O_t, A_{t:t+m-1})\}$, we adopt a streaming training paradigm to preserve temporal continuity.
 In this framework, each training batch is constructed exclusively from a single episode, with samples loaded in strict chronological order rather than being randomly shuffled.
 This ensures that the long short-term memory bank is populated sequentially, creating an ordered temporal context that is essential for effective model training.
 To address boundary conditions where the prediction horizon $t + m - 1$ exceeds the trajectory length, we pad the sequence by replicating the terminal time step.
+The long short-term memory bank is initialized as empty at the start.
+When it remains empty, memory retrieval and gate fusion are bypassed, with the current sensory memory $F_O^t$ directly assigned to the fused context feature $F_C^t$.
+We train the model with a learning rate of $1 \times 10^{-4}$.
 The detailed training procedure is outlined in Algorithm \ref{alg:MemoAct_training}.